-Here are a few questions to help with your debrief:
+Here are a few questions to help with you debrief:

 - What worked for you, or helped you find your answers?

-- What didn’t work for you, or stopped you from finding the answers?
+- What didn’t work for you, or stopping you from finding the answers?

-- What did you enjoy in finding the answers?
+- What did you enjoy finding the answers?